-The Medical Benefits Chart on the following pages lists the services UnitedHealthcare Dual Complete® (PPO D-SNP) covers and what you pay out-of-pocket for each service.
+The Medical Benefits Chart on the following pages lists the services AARP[®] Medicare Advantage SecureHorizons[®] Focus (HMO-POS) covers and what you pay out-of-pocket for each service.
 Part D prescription drug coverage is covered in Chapter 5.
 The services listed in the Medical Benefits Chart are covered only when the following coverage requirements are met:

-, , , , , , , , , , , , , , , , , , , , Your Medicare covered services must be provided according to the coverage guidelines established by Medicare.
-Your services (including medical care, services, supplies, equipment, and Part B prescription drugs) must be medically necessary.
-"Medically necessary" means that the services, supplies, or drugs are needed for the prevention, diagnosis, or treatment of your medical condition and meet accepted standards of medical practice.
-You have a primary care provider (a PCP) who is providing and overseeing your care.
-Some of the in-network services listed in the Medical Benefits Chart are covered only if your doctor or other network provider gets approval in advance (sometimes called "prior"
+- □ Your Medicare covered services must be provided according to the coverage guidelines established by Medicare. - □ Your services (including medical care, services, supplies, equipment, and Part B prescription drugs) must be medically necessary.
+"Medically necessary" means that the services, supplies, or drugs are needed for the prevention, diagnosis, or treatment of your medical condition and meet accepted standards of medical practice. - □ You receive your care from a network provider.
+In most cases, care you receive from an out-ofnetwork provider will not be covered, unless it is emergent or urgent care or unless your plan or a network provider has given you a referral.
+This means that you will have to pay the provider in full for the services furnished. - □ You have a primary care provider (a PCP) who is providing and overseeing your care.
+In most situations, your PCP must give you approval in advance before you can see other providers in the plan's network.
+This is called giving you a "referral." - □ Some of the services listed in the Medical Benefits Chart are covered only if your doctor or other network provider gets approval in advance (sometimes called "prior authorization") from us.

-- Covered services that may need approval in advance to be covered as in-network services are marked in italics in the Medical Benefits Chart. - Network providers agree by contract to obtain prior authorization from the plan and agree to not balance bill you. - You never need approval in advance for out-of-network services from out-of-network providers. - While you don't need approval in advance for out-of-network services, you or your doctor can ask us to make a coverage decision in advance.
+- Covered services that may need approval in advance to be covered as in-network services are marked in italics in the Medical Benefits Chart. - ^o Network providers agree by contract to obtain prior authorization from the plan and agree to not balance bill you.